kapucko/commands/README.md

 # commands
- In this file I'm going to collect usefull(at least for me) Linux(mostly for debian) commands
+ In this file I'm going to collect usefull(at least for me) Linux(mostly for debian) commands and dummy config files

 ## Linux
  Create dedicated user for app: